mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ this initailizer only takes builder closures for describing the destination and label for the link. there's no binding whatsoever.

-^ this kind of link works in a "fire-and-forget" fashion. if the user taps the link, a drill down animation happens to the destination, but there is no change whatsoever in state to represent this fact. the navigation link manages all of that state internally and we never get to see it.
+^ This kind of link works in a "fire-and-forget" fashion.
+If the user taps the link, a drill down animation happens to the destination, but there is no change whatsoever in state to represent this fact.
+The navigation link manages all of that state internally and we never get to see it.

-^ this kind of link can be really handy in a pinch because it's so simple to use, but it also means you have no way whatsoever to programmatically deep link into the destination screen. truly the only way to invoke the drill down is for the user to literally tap on the link. so, if you ever need to navigate to the destination via a deep link URL or a push notification or some other mechanism, this type of link is not for you.
+^ this kind of link can be really handy in a pinch because it's so simple to use, but it also means you have no way whatsoever to programmatically deep link into the destination screen.
+Truly the only way to invoke the drill down is for the user to literally tap on the link.
+So, if you ever need to navigate to the destination via a deep link URL or a push notification or some other mechanism, this type of link is not for you.

-^ that's just the trade off for using this kind of navigation.
+^ That's just the trade off for using this kind of navigation.

 ---